datacamp-content-public/Getting-Started-with-SQL/chapter2.md

 ---
-title       : Something a little more in-depth description : Learning things about SQL
+title: Something a little more in-depth
+description: >-
+  Learning things about SQL

 ---
 ## WHERE clauses